mmuratarat/mmuratarat.github.io/_pages/faq.md

 For better predictions, categorical variable can be considered as a continuous variable only when the variable is ordinal in nature.

 #### Considering the long list of machine learning algorithm, given a data set, how do you decide which one to use?

+Choosing a machine learning algorithm can be a difficult task.
+If you have much time, you can try all of them.
+However, usually the time you have to solve a problem is limited.
+You can ask yourself several questions before starting to work on the problem.
+Depending on your answers, you can shortlist some algorithms and try them on your data.

+1. **Explainability**: Most very accurate learning algorithms are so-called "black boxes."
+They learn models that make very few errors, but why a model made a specific prediction could be very hard to understand and even harder to explain.
+Examples of such models are neural networks or ensemble models.
+On the other hand, kNN, linear regression, or decision tree learning algorithms produce models that are not always the most accurate, however, the way they make their prediction is very straightforward.

+2. **In-memory vs. out-of-memory**: Can your dataset be fully loaded into the RAM of your server or personal computer?
+If yes, then you can choose from a wide variety of algorithms.
+Otherwise, you would prefer incremental learning algorithms that can improve the model by adding more data gradually.

+3. **Number of features and examples**: Number of training examples in the dataset and number of features to be handled by the algorithm can be troublesome for some.
+Some algorithms, including neural networks and gradient boosting, can handle a huge number of examples and millions of features.
+Others, like SVM, can be very modest in their capacity.

+4. **Categorical vs. numerical features**: Depending on the data composed of categorical only, or numerical only features, or a mix of both, some algorithms cannot handle your dataset directly, and you would need to convert your categorical features into numerical ones.

+5. **Nonlinearity of the data**: If the data is linearly separable or if it can be be modeled using a linear model, SVM with the linear kernel, logistic or linear regression can be good choices.
+Otherwise, deep neural networks or ensemble algorithms, might work better.
+Additionally, if you given to work on unstructured data such as images, audios, videos, then neural network would help you to build a robust model.

+6. **Training speed**: Neural networks are known to be slow to train, even with GPU.
+Simple algorithms like logistic and linear regression or decision trees are much faster.
+Specialized libraries contain very efficient implementations of some algorithms; you may prefer to do research online to find such libraries.
+Some algorithms, such as random forests, benefit from the availability of multiple CPU cores, so their model building time can be significantly reduced on a machine with dozens of cores.

+7. **Prediction speed**: The time spent for generating predictions is also considerably important for choosing the algorithm.
+Algorithms like SVMs, linear and logistic regression, and (some types of) neural networks, are extremely fast at the prediction time.
+Others, like kNN, ensemble algorithms, and very deep or recurrent neural networks, are slower.